Languages of the United States: Dutch (142,000 speakers)

+including its Flemish variant, at home as of 2013.
+This is in addition to the 23,010 and 510 speakers, respectively, of the Afrikaans and West-Frisian languages, both closely related to Dutch.
+Dutch speakers in the U.S. are concentrated mainly in California (23,500), Florida (10,900), Pennsylvania (9,900), Ohio (9,600), New York (8,700) and Michigan (6,600, residing almost entirely in the city of Holland).
+In 2021, 95.3% of the total Dutch-American population aged 5 years and over spoke only English at home.

+Low Dutch

+There has been a Dutch presence in North America since establishment of 17th-century colony of New Netherland (parts of New York, New Jersey and Delaware), where Dutch was spoken by the New Netherlander, the original settlers, and their descendants.
+It was still spoken in the region at the time of the American Revolution and thereafter.
+For example, Alexander Hamilton's wife, Eliza Hamilton, attended a Dutch-language church during their marriage.
+African-American abolitionist and women's rights activist Sojourner Truth (born "Isabella Baumfree") was a native speaker of Dutch.
+Martin Van Buren, the first president born in the United States following its independence from Great Britain, spoke Dutch as his native language.
+He is the only U.S. president whose first language was not English.

+Vernacular dialects of Dutch were spoken in northeastern New Jersey (Bergen, Hudson, Passaic county) and the Capital District of New York until they gradually declined throughout the 20th century.

 Indigenous languages

 Native American languages

 Native American languages predate European settlement of the New World.
 In a few parts of the U.S. (mostly on Indian reservations), they continue to be spoken fluently.
 Most of these languages are endangered, although there are efforts to revive them.
 Normally the fewer the speakers of a language the greater the degree of endangerment, but there are many small Native American language communities in the Southwest (Arizona and New Mexico) which continue to thrive despite their small size.

 In 1929, speaking of indigenous Native American languages, linguist Edward Sapir observed:

 Navajo

-According to the 2000 Census and other language surveys, the largest Native American language-speaking community by far is the Navajo.
+According to the 2000 census and other language surveys, the largest Native American language-speaking community by far is the Navajo.
 Navajo is an Athabaskan language of the Na-Dené family, with 178,000 speakers, primarily in the states of Arizona, New Mexico, and Utah.
 Altogether, Navajo speakers make up more than 50% of all Native American language speakers in the United States.
 Western Apache, with 12,500 speakers, also mostly in Arizona, is closely related to Navajo but not mutually intelligible with it.
 Navajo and other Athabaskan languages in the Southwest are relative outliers; most other Athabascan languages are spoken in the Pacific Northwest and Alaska.
 Navajo has struggled to keep a healthy speaker base, although this problem has been alleviated to some extent by extensive education programs on the Navajo Nation, including a Navajo language immersion school in Fort Defiance, Arizona.